jareddarkweb/cp2-shared-app/README.md

-Npm package for manulif test
+Npm package for manulife test